Choosing the Right Phonics Program

 Take, for example, the digraph ou in a word like soul.
 First, your child has to know that it represents one sound, the /oe/ sound, not two sounds.
 Next, he has to understand that it's the /oe/ sound in soul, but that it can also be the /u/ sound in touch, the /oo/ sound in tour, and the /ow/ sound in couch.
 And if he knows all that, he also has to realize that soul and sole are words that sound the same, but in which he has to spell the /oe/ sound differently to be writing the correct one.

 So, the question is why not go with the free option?
 And the answer is another question: Does your child know the English alphabetic code well enough to take advantage of the multisyllable method, or will he be confused because he hasn't had sufficient reading instruction to be comfortable with the advanced code?
-That's the question you need to answer first.
+That's the question you need to answer before deciding.

 How Do I Tell If My Child Knows Enough Phonics?